Inotiv (NOTV) & The Competition Critical Comparison

 |2.62

-As a group, “Commercial physical research” companies have a potential downside of 0.01%.
-Given Inotiv’s peers higher probable upside, analysts plainly believe Inotiv has less favorable growth aspects than its peers.
+As a group, “Commercial physical research” companies have a potential downside of 0.30%.
+Given Inotiv’s competitors higher probable upside, analysts clearly believe Inotiv has less favorable growth aspects than its competitors.

-This table compares Inotiv and its peers’ net margins, return on equity and return on assets.
+This table compares Inotiv and its competitors gross revenue, earnings per share (EPS) and valuation.

 |Inotiv